vvscode/docs/docs/rcs/rcs-http-rest/rcs-rest-getting-started.md

 ---
-title: "Getting Started"
+title: Getting Started
-excerpt: ""
+excerpt: ''
 ---
 RCS is the logical evolution of SMS enabling enterprises and individuals to exchange rich media, deep linking features and interactive content with the same ease as SMS.